 HRH Camilla made a song request of ABBA’s – Mamma Mia, before visiting the Coral ward to hear her song request & visit patients.

 On Air – Queen’s Hospital.

 Bedrock wasn’t fully 24/7 by the time we came back on-air in 2009, but the station soon invested in RSPlayer a sustaining play-out software that made us a 24 hour station and could be used with Live Shows.
 We had a lot of work to rebuild our name from the three years off-air.
-A new jingle package was needed as Bedrock dropped the AM suffix and needed to re-identify ourselves with our commitment to patient entertainment.
+A new jingle package was needed as Bedrock dropped the AM suffix (following the sale of the AM Induction loop transmitter) and needed to re-identify ourselves with our commitment to patient entertainment.

 Listen to the Bedrock 2009 – 2016 Jingle Package;

 During 2011 the phrase ‘Your Friendly Station, Your Friendly Choice’ was starting to sound very tired, it served it’s purpose to rebuild our profile within the Queen’s Hospital, we dropped the phrase by the end of the year.

 To realign the station in order to compete with the other mainstream stations on offer from the Premier Telesolutions system, we then focused our on-air phrase as ‘Timeless Classics & Requests’ getting more to the point of what we do!